giantswarm/docs/src/content/tutorials/security/rbac/_index.md

 Note that bindings that come with the cluster by default like `system:masters` can't be removed as they're reconciled.
 Our team highly recommend to use OIDC integration to manage users and groups.
 Otherwise, you rely on short-lived users access (for example certificates with a TTL of a day or less) as optional security measure.

+__Warning:__ certificates with bindings to built-in groups like `system:masters` with no expiration can only be revoked by rotating the root certificate authority for the entire cluster, which can be very disruptive to workloads and external resource access.
+For this reason, we strongly recommend using alternative groups and bindings even for administrative purposes.

 Learn more about [policies]({{< relref "/tutorials/security/policy-enforcement" >}}) and how to enforce security them through the platform.

+[platform-access-management]: {{< relref "/tutorials/access-management" >}}